 Kryptonite is currently an online publication offering concert reviews, album/track reviews, interviews, playlists, and photos.
 The publication is present on several social media platforms including Facebook, Twitter, Instagram, Tumblr, and Spotify.

 In April 2015, the publication organized and sponsored the Kryptonite Music Festival at the world famous Cleveland Agora.
 Acts included Cities & Coasts, The Midnight Slander, Thundercougarfalconhawk, and current Managing Editor, Sophie Sand.
 All proceeds from the event were donated to the Cleveland Rocks Foundation.

 Learn more about Victoria and Sophie below.
 Other contributing writers and photographers can be found here.

 (Founder, Editor-in-Chief, Writer)

 Victoria co-founded Kryptonite in 2014 as a project in high school.
 She organized the 2015 Kryptonite Music Festival at the renowned Cleveland Agora, and writes most of the interviews and live reviews for the publication.
 Victoria is a Cleveland native and in her spare time, she enjoys traveling and the visual arts.
-Her favorite artists include Citizen, Banks, Moose Blood, Dear You, Matchbox 20/Rob Thomas, Phil Collins, The Smiths, Alt-J, and Twenty One Pilots.
+Her favorite artists include Banks, Moose Blood, Dear You, Milk & Bone, Matchbox 20/Rob Thomas, Phil Collins, The Smiths, and Citizen.